darshanypatel/Advanced-Distributed-Systems-Project/README.md

 ## Work contribution:
 ### Project:
-Constructing the distributed system
+Constructing the distributed system:      Darshan

-Darshan
-Compiling applications and patches
+Compiling applications and patches:       Fogo

-Fogo
-Validate security of patched container
+Validate security of patched container:   Fogo

-Fogo
-Applying the patches
+Applying the patches:                     Fogo

-Fogo
-Collecting system metrics data
+Collecting system metrics data:           Darshan

-Darshan
-Analyzing the data
+Analyzing the data:                       Darshan

-Darshan
-Writing the technical paper
-Darshan and Fogo
+Writing the technical paper:              Darshan and Fogo

-### Source Code:
+### Source Code
 Create a Kubernetes cluster
 Darshan

 Installing collectd
-Darshan
+Fogo

 Patching process
+Darshan and Fogo

 ## The following are the steps to automatically create a Kubernetes cluster: